energon-a-secas/enerbot-slack-bot/README.md

 Docker Compose
 ---------

-In this scenario `docker-compose` can provide the variables to the container using the `.env` file.
-Your file should look something like this:
+In this scenario `docker-compose` will provide the variables to the container using the `.env` file.
+It should look something like this:

 ```
 SLACK_API_TOKEN=xoxb-123123-asedereje-persona